shingieuihos/WordPress-on-AWS-EC2/README.md

 # WordPress-on-AWS-EC2
-My first project that I did for my first client - my wife for her website which is currently live you can check it out on the link below:
+My first project that I did for my first client - my wife, lol.
+This is for her website which is currently live and you can check it out on the link below:

 https://www.laurian.co.za/

-This is a guide walking through how I set up a secure and scalable WordPress web server on an Amazon EC2 instance running Amazon Linux 2023.
+This guide walking through how I set up a secure and scalable WordPress web server on an Amazon EC2 instance running Amazon Linux 2023.
 It includes:
-Apache + PHP + MySQL setup
+~ Apache + PHP + MySQL setup
-SSL via Let's Encrypt
+~ SSL via Let's Encrypt
-Daily backups uploaded to S3
+~ Daily backups uploaded to S3
-Backup integrity check
+~ Backup integrity check
-File permission hardening
+~ File permission hardening
-Health checks with optional AWS SNS alerts
+~ Health checks with optional AWS SNS alerts

 Table of Contents